NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Equipment Effects/Effect_ Soulspark Candle.md

 Worshippers of Pharasma gain a +3 status bonus to attack rolls, skill checks, saving throws, and Perception checks.
-Undead creatures and worshippers of Urgathoa within this area take a –3 status penalty to those checks..
+Undead creatures and worshippers of Urgathoa within this area take a –3 status penalty to those checks.

 *Source: Pathfinder #186: Ghost King's Rage*
 *OGL*